noPerfection/service/BUILT_IN_DEFINE.md

 # Built in definition

 This page explains how to define the proxies within the code.
-The compiled binary will include the proxies, therefore a proxy chain will be built in.
+The compiled binary will include the id and urls of the proxies, therefore a proxy chain will be built in.

 The built-in proxies are declared at the independent service.
 Because of the self-orchestration, the destination service will act as a parent.